 The documents you have to provide with your application are

-• Two letters of recommendation in English—no specific format is required.
+- You must submit two letters of recommendation in English, with no specific format required.

-• Certified copies of official records of university examinations taken and grades obtained (with an officially certified translation when not in English, French, German, Italian, or Spanish)—if copies are not certified, you will need to present the original documents upon your arrival in Geneva.
+- If copies are not certified, you must present the original documents upon your arrival in Geneva, including certified copies of official records of university examinations and grades obtained (with an officially certified translation when not in English, French, German, Italian, or Spanish).

-• If you are currently enrolled in a university program, an attestation by the relevant university of your current enrollment with an official record of the latest university examinations taken and grades obtained.
+- If you are currently enrolled in a university program, please provide an attestation from the relevant university confirming your current enrollment, along with an official record of the latest university examinations taken and the grades obtained.

-• Language tests—TOEFL, IELTS, or DALF—or verification of language skills (the Geneva Academy does not have an attributed code; please do not use the University of Geneva code nor the Graduate Institute code).
+- Language tests—such as TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or DALF (Diplôme Approfondi de Langue Française)—or verification of language skills is required.
+The Geneva Academy does not have an attributed code; please do not use the University of Geneva code nor the Graduate Institute code.

 The required documents for the scholarship (partial or full):

-• Proof, if applicable, of any financial support you currently receive (e.g., letter from parents, sponsors, or scholarship donor).
+- If applicable, provide proof of any current financial support you receive, such as a letter from your parents, sponsors, or scholarship donor.

 Website